-Outdated course work (course work older than the student's approved time limit; i.e., five or seven years) should be repeated.
-However, a maximum of nine (9) units of course work may be exempt from repetition if course content can be validated.
-Validation is allowed at the discretion of the graduate program adviser, the academic unit offering the subject course, and the associate vice president, Academic Programs.
-Copies of the "Petition for Validating Outdated Course Work" may be obtained from the Graduate Studies Office or website.
+Outdated coursework (coursework older than the student's approved time limit; i.e., five or seven years) should be repeated.
+However, a maximum of nine (9) units of coursework may be exempt from repetition if course content can be validated.
+Validation is allowed at the discretion of the graduate program adviser, the academic unit offering the subject course, and the associate vice president, Graduate Programs and Research.
+Copies of the "Petition for Validating Outdated Coursework" may be obtained from the Graduate Studies Office or website.

-Validation must be accomplished by passing a written comprehensive test of the materials covered by the course being validated or by some equivalent method with prior approval of both the graduate program adviser and the associate vice president, Academic Programs.
-Any outdated course work that cannot be validated either because of a denial of the petition or because it is in excess of the nine units allowed for validation, must be repeated or updated through enrollment in additional Study Plan course work.
-If course work is repeated or additional course work is required to update, those units and grades will be added to the Study Plan.
+Validation must be accomplished by passing a written comprehensive test of the materials covered by the course being validated or by some equivalent method with prior approval of both the graduate program adviser and the associate vice president, Graduate Programs and Research.
+Courses completed more than ten years prior to the completion of requirements for the degree are not eligible for validation.
+Any outdated coursework that cannot be validated either because of a denial of the petition or because it is in excess of the nine units allowed for validation must be repeated or updated through enrollment in additional Study Plan coursework.
+If coursework is repeated or additional coursework is required to update, those units and grades will be added to the Study Plan.

-Outdated transfer course work cannot be validated.
+Outdated transfer coursework cannot be validated.